Grantmaking Focus Areas

 • Economic Mobility & Well-Being – We work with partners to sustain and expand programs and strategies that provide essential services to those experiencing poverty and create opportunities to increase their economic mobility, with priority for projects focused on:

-• Education – High-quality early childhood care and education; Support programs for K-12 students; and Access to community colleges.
+• Education – High-quality early childhood care and education; and Access to community colleges.

 • Workforce Training, Economic Development, Entrepreneurship – Job training and support programs to prepare people for high-wage employment; and Programs that support entrepreneurship and small business development.